 Basic stance with regard to stable employment

-In order for AISIN Group to provide stable employment, it needs to become and remain a corporate group that is valued by society.
-Toward this goal, every employee needs to take an active role, grow personally and contribute to achieving sound and sustainable business growth.
-This, we believe, will lead to stable employment over the long term.
+We are conscious of the fact that in order for AISIN Group to provide stable employment, it needs to be and remain a corporate group that is valued by society.
+To accomplish this, we ask every employee to take an active role, grow as an employee and contribute to achieving sound and sustainable business growth.
+This will lead to stable employment in the long term.

-The AISIN Group complies with the ILO's Fundamental Principles and Rights at Work, respecting the principles of free association and organizations' right to negotiation.
-We have built a framework to hold regular conferences between workers and their management in our product headquarters, departments and plants to share policies and issues and foster mutual trust and cooperation.
-The UN's Guiding Principles on Business and Human Rights are another key guideline for our initiatives.
-We have established procedures to identify, prevent, lessen and correct factors that are to the detriment of human rights, and are applying these procedures to fulfill our responsibility as a company to uphold human rights.
+Fundamental labor principles and rights are of the utmost importance to AISIN Group.
+We comply with all relevant laws and regulations and take principles such as freedom of association and the right to collective bargaining seriously.
+We have built a framework in which regular discussions are held between employees and management in each division to share policies and issues and foster mutual trust and cooperation.
+We stringently adhere to the UN’s Guiding Principles on Business and Human Rights, with procedures in place to identify, prevent, alleviate and correct human rights issues and fulfill our responsibility as a company to uphold human rights.

 AISIN's Stance on Labor-Management Relations with Lessons Learned from Labor Dispute in India

 In May 2017, a consolidated subsidiary Aisin Automotive Haryana Pvt.
 Ltd. (AHL) located in Rohtak, Haryana State, India experienced a strike by its employees demanding the establishment of a trade union at AHL.
 The employees’ application for a trade union was rejected by the local government and a strike ban was announced one month later, and the strike came to an end.
 Unfortunately, employees continued the strike without government permission and 288 employees who used force to blockade the company gate were arrested.